jykn/blogdown/content/supervision/_index.md

 Interested applicants should email me at my UVic email address with:

--A current CV/resume
+- A current CV/resume
--A cover letter describing their background, research interests, and how they would like to contribute to this research program
+- A cover letter describing their background, research interests, and how they would like to contribute to this research program
--Contact information for two references
+- Contact information for two references

 Applications will be reviewed on a rolling basis until the position is filled.